LIONS FOUNDATION OF CANADA DOG GUIDES

 The most common species of tapeworm in Canadian domesticated cats is Dipylidium caninum; Taenia taeniaeformis is also seen to a lesser degree.

-- caninum, also known as the “dog tapeworm,” is transmitted through ingesting an infected flea during self-grooming.
+- D. caninum, also known as the “flea tapeworm,” is transmitted through ingesting an infected flea during self-grooming.

-- taeniaeformis is transmitted through eating infected rodents such as mice and rats.
+- T. taeniaeformis is transmitted through eating infected rodents such as mice and rats.

 A common misconception is that “indoor-only” cats do not get fleas and/or are not at risk of hunting small rodents.
 Indoor-only cats may become infected by contact with other pets in the household, escaping outdoors when a door is left open, or through the dreaded event that a mouse gets into your house!

 DO TAPEWORMS MAKE CATS SICK?